-We are subject to extensive regulation by the FDA, which could restrict the sales and marketing of our insulin pump and could cause us to incur significant costs.
+We are subject to extensive regulation by the FDA, which could restrict the sales and marketing of our insulin pump products and could cause us to incur significant costs.

-Our insulin pump is subject to extensive regulation by the FDA.
+Our insulin pump is products are subject to extensive regulation by the FDA.
 These regulations relate to manufacturing, labeling, sale, promotion, distribution and shipping.
-Before a new medical device, or a new intended use of a legally marketed device, can be marketed in the United States, it must be cleared or approved by FDA through the applicable premarket review process (510(k), PMA, or de novo classification), unless an exemption applies.
-If we receive 510(k) clearance for our insulin pump, we may be required to obtain new 510(k) clearances for significant post-market modifications to the pump.
+Before a new medical device, or a new intended use of a legally marketed device, can be marketed in the United States, it must be cleared or approved by the FDA through the applicable premarket review process (510(k), PMA, or de novo classification), unless an exemption applies.
+If While we receive have received 510(k) clearance for our initial insulin pump product, the MODD1, we may be required to obtain new 510(k) clearances for significant post-market modifications to the pump.
+For example, our Pivot product, which we expect over time to replace the MODD1 product, will require 510(k) clearance.
 Each premarket submission and review process can be expensive and lengthy, and entail significant user fees, unless exempt.